 You might already know that we have:

 You own your brand, but people can buy the same product from elsewhere too.
 You’ll get some leverage, and this type of business can be more attractive to the buyers as the supply is consistent.
-Since the item has sales history, the chances are high that the product will continue to sell.
+Since the item has a sales history, the chances are high that the product will continue to sell.

 In this model, a reseller will buy products from a wholesale store and get a margin for selling it on Amazon.
-This model is also called retail arbitrage.
+This model is also called amazon retail arbitrage.
 This type of FBA business can be less lucrative for buyers for numerous reasons.

 On the other hand, if you have exclusive contracts with wholesalers, then it could make your job easy.